perelengo/tplant/README.md

 ### --targetClass MyClass

-If specified will generated the hierarchy class diagram of the specified class
+If specified will generated the hierarchy class diagram of the specified class and all its relationships recursively.

+### -AJS, --angularJSComponents

+Array of string paths to AngularJS HTML templates.

 ### Graphviz